archie-1512/Sybil-detection-in-VANETs/README.md

-# Privacy-Preserving Sybil Detection in VANETs

-Project for BCSE314L (Privacy and Security in IoT), VIT Vellore.

 Vehicular Ad-hoc Networks (VANETs) let cars broadcast location, speed and traffic info to each other over V2V communication.
 A Sybil attack is when